-- Altus Director 6 can install any version of Cloudera Manager 6 with any CDH 6 parcels.
-Use of CDH packages is not supported. - Altus Director 6 can install Cloudera Manager 5.7 (and higher) and the corresponding supported versions of CDH.
-Use of CDH packages is not supported. - Altus Director 2.x cannot be used to install Cloudera Manager 6 and CDH 6.
+- Altus Director 6.2 can install any version of Cloudera Manager 6 with a supported version of the CDH 6 parcel. - Altus Director 6.2 can install Cloudera Manager 5.7 (and higher) and the corresponding supported versions of CDH.
+Use of CDH packages is not supported. - Altus Director 2.x cannot be used to install Cloudera Manager 6.x and CDH 6.x.

-If you are using Altus Director 6 to deploy Cloudera Manager and CDH, the latest released version of Cloudera Manager 6 and CDH 6 is installed by default.
+If you are using Altus Director 6.2 to deploy Cloudera Manager and CDH, the latest released version of Cloudera Manager 6.2.x and CDH 6.2.x is installed by default.
 To use any other version of Cloudera Manager or CDH, follow the instructions for installing non-default versions of Cloudera Manager and CDH in the Getting Started section for your cloud provider:

-- For AWS, see Advanced Setup: Installing Cloudera Manager and CDH on AWS on page 43. - For Google Cloud Platform, see Deploying Cloudera Manager and CDH on Google Compute Engine on page 56. - For Microsoft Azure, see Deploying Cloudera Manager and CDH on Microsoft Azure.
+- For AWS, see Advanced Setup: Installing Cloudera Manager and CDH on AWS on page 48. - For Google Cloud Platform, see Deploying Cloudera Manager and CDH on Google Compute Engine on page 64. - For Microsoft Azure, see Deploying Cloudera Manager and CDH on Microsoft Azure.